Orange County Burglary Lawyers

 The elements of second degree burglary are the same with the exception of the structure – - the structure is an enclosure other than a home or other inhabitable structure.

 It is important to remember that you need not have completed the theft in order to be found guilty in California.
 Only your intent is in question when determining if you are guilty.
 Proving intent is a bit more difficult.
-A prosecutor has the burden of proving your intent was to commit a theft or felony when you entered the premises.
+A prosecutor has the burden of proving your intent was to commit a theft when you entered the premises.
 There are several ways a prosecutor may attempt to prove intent including, but not limited to:

 - You entered the premises in possession of tools such as empty bags for carrying items, crowbars, flashlight, pliers, wrench, etc.